effects-of-superheroes-n-childrem

 1. Can promote violence and aggression

-2. Some superheroes, like Batman, Wolverine and Deadpool use violence to fight crime.
-TThis can encourage violence and hostility in youngsters, therefore parents should keep an eye on their children’s exposure to violent content.
+2. Superheroes for kids can become detrimental, particularly when they advocate violence and crime on television.
+Some superheroes, like Batman, Wolverine and Deadpool, use violence to fight crime.
+This can encourage violence and hostility in youngsters.
+Therefore, parents should keep an eye on their children’s exposure to violent content.

 3. Can lead to unrealistic expectations of heroism

-4. Some children may develop unrealistic expectations for heroism based on the actions of superheroes.
+4. Some kids’ superheroes can set unrealistic expectations, encouraging your little ones to emulate the actions of their superheroes.
 Parents must teach their children that heroism can take various forms and that even tiny acts of compassion and bravery may make a difference.

 5. Can promote unrealistic body expectations

-6. Many superheroes have idealized physiques that can promote unrealistic body expectations in children, especially boys.
-Do you know that it can lead to body dissatisfaction and even disordered eating in certain children?
+6. Many superheroes have idealised physiques that can promote unrealistic body expectations in children, especially boys.
+Can lead to obsession or addiction

-8. Children who grow excessively obsessed with superheroes may dedicate too much time to viewing movies or reading comic books, which can lead to addiction and disregard of other important elements of life.
+Children who grow excessively obsessed with superheroes may dedicate too much time to viewing movies or reading comic books, which can lead to addiction and disregard for other important elements of life.